 While it seems like you’re going to be extremely warm wearing pants and shirts with sleeves, but it’s all about the material the clothes are made from.
 I recommend wearing linen and cotton.

 Additionally, when entering certain religious sites you will be required to wear clothing that doesn’t show your knees and shoulders.
 Women will need to wear a scarf over their heads at many religious sites as well.

 Don’t: Drink in Public

 Drinking a taboo in Egypt.
 Being a predominately Muslim country – and people who practice the Muslim faith do not drink – drinking is not prohibited in public.
 Not all restaurants sell alcohol, and if they do you should not drink in access.
-While it may seem like you’re being friendly it is considered rude to offer alcohol to someone who is Muslim.
+While you are trying to be friendly it is considered rude to offer alcohol to someone who is Muslim.

 Don’t: Take photos of locals without permission

-Even more importantly, taking photos of military and police is strictly forbidden in Egypt.
-This includes not only personnel, but buildings and vehicles too.
+More importantly, taking photos of the military and police is strictly forbidden in Egypt.
+This includes not only personnel but buildings and vehicles too.